-In the event a student does not satisfactorily complete the DNAP Scholarly project in the required time frame, the student may be extended in the program, (with DNAP Committee approval) a maximum of two (2) semesters.
+In the event a student does not satisfactorily complete the DNAP Scholarly project in the required time frame, the student may be extended in the program, (with DNAP Committee approval) a maximum of two semesters.
 Applicable tuition will be added in the event of program extension.
-Please contact the MTSA Business Office with any questions you may have regarding tuition.
+Please contact the MTSA Business Office with any questions regarding tuition.